JoseCanova/JoseCanova/README.md

 just because that see how complicated... the things are... not because nothing... that thing of 'pages'...

-I boss ...
-I chief... chief can have whatever he/she as "technical assistants."
+1 boss ...
+1 chief... chief can have whatever he/she as "technical assistants."